Ibex: Taxonomy

 A male ibex is referred to as a buck, a female is a doe, and young juveniles are called kids.
 An ibex buck is commonly larger and heavier than a doe.
 The most noticeable difference between the sexes is the larger size of a buck's horns.
 The doe grows a pair of smaller, thinner horns which develop considerably more slowly than those of a buck.
 The ibex's horns appear at birth and continue to grow through the rest of its life.

+Known ibex

 Species of wild goats that are called ibex are: